baraahalomari/data-structures-and-algorithms/javascript/trees/README.md

 > Create a Binary Search Tree class
 > Adds a new node with that value in the correct location in the binary search
 > Returns: boolean indicating whether or not the value is in the tree at least
+> Traverse the input tree using a Breadth-first approach

 ## Approach & Efficiency